 Motion Design

-Why motion exists, then a mental model, then the choice between spring and easing, then duration, then the 100 ms rule, then choreography, then space, then accessibility.
-Read in order.
-By the end you have the rules, the numbers, and the questions to ask before adding any animation.
+We start with why motion exists.
+Then a mental model, the choice between spring and easing, how long things should take, the 100 ms rule, choreography, space, and accessibility.
+Read it in order.
+By the end you will have the rules, the numbers, and the questions to ask before you animate anything.
 Short on time?
 Skim the headlines and the pull-outs.

 Why motion exists

-Nothing in this world is static.
-Motion is how humans have always understood change.
-In our past, movement meant predator or prey, and our eyes wired themselves to notice it before conscious thought.
-The same system fires in a product.
-You cannot animate something without the user noticing.
+Nothing in the world holds still.
+Motion is how we have always read change.
+Long ago, movement meant predator or prey, so our eyes learned to catch it before we even think.
+That same wiring fires in a product.
+If you animate something, the user will notice.
+Every time.

-A button squashing on press confirms the tap fired.
+A button squashing on press confirms the tap landed.

-A card flip revealing the profile on its back.
+A card flip showing the profile on its back.

-A dropdown expanding from the button that opened it.
+A dropdown opening out of the button that triggered it.

-An error field shaking to draw the eye.
+An error field shaking to catch your eye.

-If you cannot finish it, remove the animation.
+If you can't finish it, cut the animation.

 The pen on the table

-Every animation is a pen sliding across a table toward a target.
+Picture every animation as a pen sliding across a table toward a spot.
 Push the pen.
-Friction slows it.
-Add a wall at the end and it bounces back.
+Friction slows it down.
+Put a wall at the end and it bounces back.
 That is a spring.
-Three parameters describe every interaction you will ever animate.
+Three numbers describe every interaction you will ever animate.

 How heavy the element feels and how hard it snaps.
 Buttons are light.
 Modals are heavy.

-How fast the motion bleeds energy.
-Too low it bounces forever.
-Too high it drags.
+How fast the motion loses energy.
+Too little and it bounces forever.
+Too much and it drags.

-How urgently the element returns to rest.
+How eagerly the element comes to rest.
 High stiffness snaps.
 Low stiffness drifts.

 Critical damping is the line between bouncing and not bouncing.